Spoiler warnings for The Running Grave

 Reading along with Prudence, Part 4: A look at the UHC through the Lens of Modern Cult Practices.

 Hassan begins Chapter Three by explaining that destructive cults do not refer only to religious organizations but to any group that uses mind control methods to exert undue influence; these can include political organizations, human trafficking groups, psychotherapist groups and even multi-level marketing companies.
 For example, in 2019, Hassan published a book called The Cult of Trump.
-What distinguishes a destructive cult from a legitimate organizations is consistent and unethical use of what Hassan calls the BITE model: the group leadership maintains excessive control of the recruits' Behavior, Information, Thoughts and Emotions.
+What distinguishes a destructive cult from a legitimate organization is consistent and unethical use of what Hassan calls the BITE model: the group leadership maintains excessive control of the recruits' Behavior, Information, Thoughts and Emotions.
 Hassan makes it clear that he supports freedom of religion and peoples' rights to affiliate as they please, evoking the name of another real-life cult leader mentioned in The Running Grave as one who "differed from the UHC only in laying slightly more emphasis on murder and a lot less on generating revenue:"

 If people want to believe Sun Myung Moon, or Charles Manson, or their dog is the messiah, that is their right.
 However, and this is the crucial point: people need to be protected from processes that make them believe Manson or Moon is the messiah...
 If deception, hypnosis or other mind-control techniques are being used to recruit and control followers, then peoples' rights are being infringed upon.